 It is possible to add one or several technical columns to enrich the traces.
-These columns must follow some rules:

-- their value must be set as a default value (a DEFAULT clause) associated to a function (so that the log triggers are not impacted), - their name must start with the characters emaj (so that the check functions do not detect them as abnormal).
+These columns value must be set as a default value (a DEFAULT clause) associated to a function (so that the log triggers are not impacted).

 To add one or several technical columns, a parameter of key alter_log_table must be inserted into the emaj_param table.
 The associated text value must contain an ALTER TABLE clause.
 At the log table creation time, if the parameter exists, an ALTER TABLE statement with this parameter is executed.